M-a-n-u-u/C-repo/Readme.md

 # c

-This is the beginner level of programming with C
+This is the beginner level of programming with C!